MicrosoftDocs/SupportArticles-docs/Office/Client/forms/resolve-file-upload-errors-microsoft-forms.md

     1. Under **Features and storage**, select **Site collection features**.
     1. Locate **Limited-access user permission lockdown mode**.
     1. If its **Status** is **Active**, select **Deactivate**, and then select **Deactivate this feature** in the confirmation page.
-1. Enable the People in your organization sharing links if they are disabled.
+1. Enable the People in your organization sharing links if they're disabled.

     **Note**: You must be a SharePoint Online administrator and a site collection administrator to run the following PowerShell commands in [SharePoint Online Management Shell](/powershell/sharepoint/sharepoint-online/connect-sharepoint-online).